 Avoid walking with headphones and ear buds.
 It’s ill advised to walk with headphones or ear buds around the neighborhood.
 They distract from minding traffic when crossing the street while increasing your risk of being a target for crime.

 Remember community conferencing.
 Remember that you can ask for community conferencing when you report a crime.
-Community conferencing is a voluntary opportunity for all parties involved in a crime to voice what they need to make the situation right and determine a resolution outside the justice system.
+Assuming someone is charged with a crime, community conferencing is a voluntary opportunity for all parties involved in a crime to voice what they need to make the situation right and determine a resolution outside the justice system.
 If an agreement is not reached, a case will proceed through the justice system as it would have otherwise.

 Shuttle for MICA students.
 MICA provides shuttle service for students from 5 p.m.– 4 a.m.
 Call 410-225-2245 for shuttle info or walking escorts.